SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-with-comments.md

+**Insights from YOUR_NAME as PERSPECTIVE**  (please comment or edit for new insights)

 ## How new policies will be ratified and moved into effect?

-The process is yet to be fully fleshed out however the initial plan is as follows:
+The process divides into 3 main steps which each have sub activities and describe ratification requirements to complete each step.

+Creating Policies

 Read Treasury Policy Template

 Submit Policy via Google Form

-Within 1 week the selected policy should be announced to all Core Contributors
+Within 1 week the new policies should be announced to all Core Contributors

+Selecting Policies

 Review Submitted Polcies via Google Form

 Policy Selectors will Review Policies and suggest policies to be investigated further

-Treasury Guild sessions are used to discuss if Policy should be moved for ratification

-Within 2 weeks after announcing submission policies only have positive reviews agenda item should be picked up if possible.

-Policy selected for ratification will go trough Consent Google Form

-If there is no blockers the policy will take effect based on the implentation start time

-## What is the proper quorum for policy selection and ratification?

-**Policy Selection**

 Quorum: Not mandated.